xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

   * conscious experience,
   * cognitive architecture,
   * and AI implementation.

 * A template for how to express cognitive binding questions as tension problems with:

   * explicit observables,
   * well defined mismatch functionals,
   * falsifiable experimental protocols.

 * A bridge between philosophical and engineering views on how many things can become “one world” for a system.

+Advancing Q082 to higher E and N levels strengthens the empirical and engineering footing of its effective-layer encoding.
+It does not by itself provide a proof or disproof of any canonical statement about binding.

 ---